-The presented approach has focused on the development of smart mobile device applications enabling flexible data collection rather than on the design of a development framework.
-Therefore, we have used an existing process modeling editor for defining the process logic of electronic questionnaires.
-However, since the domain experts using our questionnaire application have been unfamiliar with the BPMN 2.0 modeling notation, a number of training sessions were required to make them familiar with BPMN 2.0.
-Afterwards, they were able to create their own questionnaires.
-In particular, the abstraction introduced by the use of process models for specifying the logic of questionnaires was well understood by domain experts.
+In particular, the abstraction introduced by the use of process models for specifying questionnaire logic was well understood by domain experts.
 However, the training sessions have shown that there is a need for a more user-friendly, domain-specific modeling notation, enabling domain experts to define questionnaires on their own.
-In particular, such a domain-specific modeling language needs to be selfexplaining and easy to use.
+In particular, such a domain-specific modeling language needs to be self-explaining and easy to use.
 Further, it should hide modeling elements not required in the given use case.
 Note that BPMN 2.0 provides many elements not needed for defining the logic of electronic questionnaires.
-Consider, for example, the AND-gateways, which allow modeling the parallel execution.
+Consider, for example, the AND gateways, which allow modeling parallel execution paths.
 Regarding the use case of mobile data collection, it does not matter which path is going to be evaluated first.
-On the other hand, elements used for modeling the questionnaire should have a meaningful and expressive representation.
-Thus, an activity should be represented as page-symbol to add more context-aware information to the questionnaire model.
+In addition, the elements for modeling a questionnaire should have a clear semantics and be expressive enough.
+Therefore, an activity should be represented as page-symbol to add context-aware information to the questionnaire model.

 As we further learned in our case study, the creation and maintenance of a questionnaire constitutes a highly interactive, flexible and iterative task.
 In general, the editing of already existing, but not yet published questionnaires, should be self-explaining.
-Basic patterns dealing with the adaptation of the logic of a questionnaire (e.g., moving a question to another position or adding a new question) should be integrated in a modeling editor to provide tool-support for creating and managing questionnaires.
+Basic patterns dealing with the adaptation of the logic of a questionnaire (e.g., moving a question to another position or adding a new question) should be integrated in a modeling editor to provide tool support for creating and managing questionnaires.

-As discussed in Section 3.3, we use process management technology for modeling and enacting electronic questionnaires.
-Accordingly the created questionnaire model needs to be deployed on a process engine.
+As discussed in Section 3.3, we use process management technology for both modeling and enacting electronic questionnaires.
+Accordingly, the created questionnaire model needs to be deployed on a process engine.
 Regarding the described client server architecture (cf. Section 4.1), all process (i.e., questionnaire) models are stored and executed on the server running the process engine.
-Keeping in mind that mobile questionnaires might be also used in areas without stable internet connection, any approach requiring a permanent internet connection between the mobile client and the process engine running on an external server will not be accepted.
+Keeping in mind that mobile questionnaires might be also used in areas without stable Internet connection, any approach requiring a permanent internet connection between the mobile client and the process engine running on an external server will not be accepted.
 In order to cope with this issue, a light-weight process engine is required, which can run on the smart mobile device.
-We have started working in this direction as well; e.g., see (Pryss et al., 2010a; Pryss et al., 2010b).
+We have started working in this direction as well (e.g., see [14, 15]).

 Since the user interface of the electronic questionnaire is automatically generated based on the provided process model, the possibilities to customize the layout of a questionnaire are rather limited.
 From the feedback we had obtained from domain experts, however, it became clear that an expressive layout component is needed that allows controlling the visual appearance of a questionnaire running on smart mobile devices.
-Among others, different text styles (e.g., bold), spacing between input elements (e.g., bottom spacing), and absolute positioning of elements should be supported.
+Among others, different text styles (e.g., bold), spacing between input elements (e.g., bottom spacing), and absolute positioning of elements should be considered.
 In addition, the need for integrating images has been expressed several times.